MultiTechSystems/mbed-os-example-cellular/README.md

 After registration, the driver opens a point-to-point protocol (PPP) pipe using LWIP with the cellular modem and connects to internet.
 This driver currently supports UART data connection type only between your cellular modem and MCU.

+The application repeats and sleeps using the RTC backup registers to log statistics and pass the sleep time.
+Sleep is performed before a connection is made so that lowest power during sleep can be achieved.

+Automatic reboot on crash has been implemented and is counted in statistics.
+Requires mbed-os version 6.6.0 or later.

 For more information on Arm Mbed OS cellular APIs and porting guide, please visit the [Mbed OS cellular API](https://os.mbed.com/docs/latest/reference/cellular.html) and [contributing documentation](https://os.mbed.com/docs/mbed-os/latest/contributing/index.html).

 ### Download the application